openstack-archive/tripleo-incubator/devtest.md

 __(Note: all of the following commands should be run on your host machine, not inside the bootstrap VM)__ __(Note: if you have set http_proxy or https_proxy to a network host, you must either configure that network host to route traffic to your VM ip properly, or add the BOOTSTRAP_IP to your no_proxy environment variable value.)__

+1. Nova tools have been installed in $TRIPLEO_ROOT/openstack-tools - you need to source the environment unless you have them installed already.

+        . $TRIPLEO_ROOT/openstack-tools/bin/activate

 1. Add your key to nova:

         nova keypair-add --pub-key ~/.ssh/id_rsa.pub default